Micro-Units and Micro-Apartments: What Are They?

 8. Focus on dual-purpose functionality for your furniture and appliances.
 That’ll keep your home feeling as efficient and spacious as possible.

 Micro-apartments are a fantastic opportunity for anyone looking to live in the heart of a thriving city center.
-If your dream city is calling your name, but the rent prices for a one-bedroom are out of reach?
+If your dream city is calling your name, but the rent prices for a one-bedroom are out of reach, what do you do?
 Search for some micro-units.
 They're also perfect if you want more privacy and are ready to leave your roommate days behind you!

 Share this Article